Zeeker/blog/content/post/how-to-build-your-professional-website/part-3-automation/index.md

 So, you might have heard of Docker but maybe you never used it.
 In a nutshell Docker is a generalized approach to package software with all it's dependencies.
 To do this you write a Dockerfile.
-A Dockerfile is basically a recepy which tells Docker how to package whatever you're trying to package.
+A Dockerfile is basically a recipe which tells Docker how to package whatever you're trying to package.
 <!-- The output of a Dockerfile (which is evaluated with `docker build`) is an *image*. -->
 The output of a Dockerfile (evaluated with `docker build`) is an *image*.